Principal Investigator

 Undergraduate Students

-Nick Schulze (B.A.
-2024) – Research Assistant at Washington University in Saint Louis
+Nick Schulze (BA 2024) – Research Assistant at Washington University in Saint Louis

 High School Students